socks-the-fox/Chameleon/Readme.md

 values as a hex code or a numeric color code by setting the `Format` option to `Hex` or `Dec`, respectively.

+You might find it useful to only grab colors from a cropped region of an image.
+You can do so with the `CropX`, `CropY`, `CropW`, and `CropH` options.
+These set the position and dimension of the rectangle to crop out.

+By default, Chameleon will attempt to crop desktop images to the visible portion based on the monitor's resolution.
+You can tell Chameleon to not do this by setting `CropDesktop` to 0.

 One last optional option is to tell Chameleon what fallback colors to use when it just can't sample from an image (such as with the NowPlaying measure's album art).
 Right now this